rog2054/votearr/README.md

 ## 💀 Privacy

 - The only data saved by votearr is saved into the .db file which is stored locally on your docker host machine (outside of the docker container)
 - This .db file contains votes, however does not show the media names or public references (such as imdb/tmdb ID's) - it only stores the Radarr media ID for it.
 These values are specific to your individual Radarr environment.
-In other words, if anyone obtains this .db file cannot determine what media you have in your library unless they also have access to *your* Radarr.
+In other words, if anyone obtains this .db file they cannot determine what media you have in your library unless they also have access to *your* Radarr.

 ***